-This strategy for the future comes from the steps and progress the members of SERN have taken and made in its past.
-So the present strategy is a synthesis of former strategies and of the members' joint backgrounds - where we come from, our identity, our values, our mission, our experiences and our role in Europe.
+This strategy for the future comes from the steps and progress the members of SERN have taken and made in the past.
+The document builds on the former strategies and on the members' joint backgrounds - where we come from, our identity, our values, our mission, our experiences and our role in Europe.
 This strategy has been created in a participatory way, through workshops within the Executive Board and through an online questionnaire - where all members could comment and come with suggestions.

-Producing the SERN strategy has been a useful learning producing the SERN strategy has been a useful learning process and it can be seen as an example of a political laboratory of a Europe built from below, where internal democracy and creative and innovative relationships within the network are important.
+Producing the SERN strategy has been a useful learning process and it can be seen as an example of a political laboratory of a Europe built from below, where internal democracy and creative and innovative relationships within the network are important.

-The SERN network and its strategy can also play an important part for global peace and understanding, not just in the European context but also in a global context.
+The SERN network and its strategy can also play an important part for global peace and understanding, and contribute to the objectives of Agenda 2030.